DAsInDavid1/Credit_Risk_Analysis/README.md

 <ins>recall</ins> = 94% - our recall rate is much better at predicting if the true positive actually is a true positive instead of a false negative.

 ## Summary
+Out of all the machine learning methods the EasyEnsembleClassifier method is by far the best.
+However, it is not good enough for a large firm.
+If you are having over 10,000 people apply for credit daily, and the model not getting the correct result 6% of the time (600 peopl) it would cause alot of work to fix that. for the ones deemded high risk but are actually not, you would need a help line to dispute their rejected credit.
+For the those deemed low risk, but actually high risk you would need a payables department with enough man power to try and recoup those funds from the high risk people.

+If you are a smaller company only seeing 100 people apply for credit a day this model would work for you.
+Most firms would easily have enough man power to deal with the 6-7% of incorrect assesments of the machine learning model.

 # Resources
 https://stackoverflow.com/questions/40565444/balanced-random-forest-in-scikit-learn-python - Used for learning syntax and implementation of Balanced Random Forest Classifer